K42l/mycurl/README.md

 # Disclaimer

-I'm doing this project as educational pourpose only, so i can learn rust and understand better how web requests are made.<br/>
+I'm doing this project for educational pourpose only, so i can learn rust and understand better how web requests are made.<br/>
 I want to make this CLI a little closer to the real curl command, as it is now, it doesn't even has a location option to follow redirects when you get a 301 status.<br/>
-I'm still working on it on my free time, and will be updating my progress.
+I'm still working on it on my free time, and will be updating it.
 # Usage
+You'll need cargo to build and compile<br /
 ```
 cargo run -- "https://www.yoururl.com/fictional-url"
 ```